'Grievous' Covid mistake central banks made: Former RBNZ Governor

 The report stops short of directly attacking the RBNZ but makes some highly specific criticisms and refers to the local bank.

-For example the Reserve Bank of New Zealand Act was amended by the Labour Government in 2018 to create a dual mandate, adding employment as a policy target.
+For example, the Reserve Bank of New Zealand Act was amended by the Labour Government in 2018 to create a dual mandate, adding employment as a policy target.

 "The RBNZ is tasked with maintaining a stable general level of prices over the medium term and supporting maximum sustainable employment," the paper says.